 All attendees, speakers, sponsors and volunteers at our meetup are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+We expect cooperation from all participants to help ensure a safe environment for everybody.

-Our meetup is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+Our meetup is dedicated to providing a harassment-free meetup experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of meetup participants in any form.
 Sexual language and imagery is not appropriate for any meetup venue, including talks, workshops, parties, Twitter and other online media.
-Meetup participants violating these rules may be expelled from the meetup.
+Meetup participants violating these rules may be sanctioned or expelled from the meetup at the discretion of the meetup organisers.

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.